Alyth: Culture

 Alyth is part of the Cateran Ecomuseum, a new 'museum without walls' launched in 2019.
 Set across 1,000 square kilometres of eastern Perthshire and western Angus, all its sites are outside.
 It is Scotland's second ecomuseum and the only one on the mainland.

-The Alyth Museum is run by Perth Museum and is open from May through September.
-It exhibits pictures and objects reflecting life as it was in and around Alyth and is also the new home of the Story Box archive, where visitors can listen to the voices and stories of Alyth told by the folk of the town.
-The museum offers access to the Alyth Arches.

 There is an active Alyth Family History Project, based at the Parish Church since 2009, which has assembled a large archive of photographs and genealogical records.

 The Alyth & District Agricultural Show takes place annually each June.

 "Alyth Creates" is the town's annual arts festival, run by Alyth Arts & Crafts Guild.

 A golf club was established in Alyth in 1894.
 The original nine-hole course was designed by Old Tom Morris of St. Andrews and was modified and extended to 18 holes by James Braid in 1934.
 Alyth Golf Club had its own halt on the Alyth railway branch line between 1861 and 1951.
 A further two golf clubs have opened since, the Strathmore Golf Centre (1986) with an 18- and a nine-hole course, and the 18-hole Glenisla Club in 1992.
 The Glenisla Club closed in 2016 with half the course being sold off for housing development and the other half being taken over by Alyth Golf Club to create a new nine-hole course alongside its existing 18-hole course.

 The Alyth Voice is a free monthly community magazine produced and distributed by volunteers, launched in May 1997.